sidecartridge/sidecart-site-dev-docs/sidecartridge-multidevice/index.md

 * **🛠️ Optimized Development Workflow & Architecture**
   The v2 architecture separates the core firmware, global settings, and Microfirmwares — making the platform easier to extend and maintain.
 For developers, this enables a fast test cycle: build ST software on PC/Mac/Linux, test in an emulator, then copy to the device as a microfirmware.
 Expect faster innovation and more community-contributed Microfirmwares.

+* **⬆️ Adaptive bus speed for Atari Falcon, TT and accelerated computers** The new firmware can automatically adjust the bus speed to ensure compatibility with a wider range of Atari computers, including Falcon and TT models, as well as accelerated systems.
+This means improved performance and stability across different hardware configurations. s
 Check the following links below:

 * **💾 [Download {{ site.FIRMWARE_ALPHA_VERSION }} Release](https://github.com/sidecartridge/rp2-booster-bootloader/releases/download/{{ site.FIRMWARE_ALPHA_VERSION }}/rp-booster-{{ site.FIRMWARE_ALPHA_VERSION }}-full.uf2)**